tuukkamattlar/next-website-flou/content/flou.md

             kantakaupungin joukkoliikenteen suunnitelmia, rataliikenteen
             ohjauksen palveluita ja kehitetään liikkuminen palveluna -konseptin tietoarkkitehtuuria. "
-          en: "FLOU is founded to solve issues related to the Transport System.
+          en: "FLOU is founded to solve issues related to the transportation system.
             In-house development work on analytics for new mobility services begins.
 The first customer projects will analyze public transportation plans for the Helsinki metropolitan area, rail traffic management services and develop the information architecture for the Mobility as a Service concept. "
   - year: 2017
     events:
       - event: